dxgldotorg/dxgl/ReadMe.md

 * The standard build requires a SSE2-capable processor; older processors require the legacy build.
 * For the standard build, Visual C++ 2019 x86 runtime, available at https://aka.ms/vs/16/release/vc_redist.x86.exe (note this link may track visitors) (will be installed if not present)
 * For the legacy build, Visual C++ 2010 x86 runtime, available at https://www.microsoft.com/en-us/download/details.aspx?id=8328 (will be installed if not present)

+## 64-bit Build Notice
+The 64-bit build of DXGL is intended solely for targeting 64-bit DirectDraw programs.
+For usage with 32-bit programs, please download the 32-bit build.
+The 32- and 64-bit versions of DXGL install in separate folders and Start Menu entries, and have separate profiles.
+The configuration program will not create profiles for mismatched platforms; you can only add profiles for 64-bit programs in the 64-bit build, and 32-bit programs in the 32-bit build.

 ## Build Requirements
 * For the legacy build, Visual Studio 2010 or Visual C++ 2010 Express Edition with Service Pack 1.